Please note: This post may contain affiliate links. See our disclosure to learn more.

 Passing through Security WITH your drone

 While we won’t advise passing through security WITH your drone, we did happen to accidentally pass through security in Egypt with our drone.
-Simply put, we were so tired from the lack of sleep that we simply forgot that we had to do it.
+We were jet lagged and so tired from the lack of sleep that we simply forgot that we had to do it.
+As a note: the security and scanning process is nearly identical in Morocco and Egypt.

-This is what happened: I did take the battery’s OUT of the drone and kept them completely away from the drone that I was carrying (a DJI Mavik Air).
-However, like I mentioned, we simply forgot to declare it and there was such a long line at the bag scanner machine that the security guard waved about half of us around to pass without doing the bag checks.
+This is what happened: I did take the batteries OUT of the drone and kept them completely away from the drone that I was carrying (a DJI Mavic Air).
+However, like I mentioned, due to our jet lag, we forgot to declare it and there was such a long line at the bag scanner machine that the security guard waved about half of us around to pass without doing the bag checks.
 Then, I suddenly realized that we got off pretty lucky!

 It is worth mentioning that while it was tempting to fly my drone in Egypt as I had it with me for the full month, I was only ever in Cairo (where they are noticed much more often) and then on a tour down the Nile River through Luxor to Aswan and then at Abu Simbel.
 Flying a drone around any famous or ancient tourist spots is pretty risky, so I didn’t fly it at all during that trip… but that’s another story.